 9. All pedestals and lateral files must be equipped with locks.

-10. Lateral files must include counterweights/anti-tipping devices or be secured to the worksurface.

 Worksurfaces

 Worksurfaces must be a minimum of 1 ¼” to 1 3/16” thick and made with a wood composite core.
 Worksurfaces must be available with high-pressure laminate or wood veneer tops with laminate backer on the bottom (no thermofoil will be accepted).
 Edge bands must be impact resistant PVC edge with a minimum 3mm PVC edge band on the user side to be selected from Manufacturer’s full line.
 Worksurfaces must be available in 24” and 30” nominal depths.
 Options for straight, bullet, corners with curvilinear fronts, extended corners, p-tops, spanner half-moons, and other shapes must be available.
 Worksurfaces must be able to receive leg kits and be interchangeable from panel mount to freestanding.
 Leg kit conversion must be available within the standard product line.
 All worksurfaces must be independently height adjustable in 1” increments with no shared cantilevers.
 Grommets (or wire ways) and wire management must be provided on all worksurfaces.